 Most of us probably have.
 And, typically, the constant talking drives us crazy.
 It’s about them.
 It’s on topics we don’t care about.
 It’s too fast to consume.
 It meanders into a string of non-sequiturs.
 It’s not a time we are ready or able to listen.
 We have more urgent things to tend to.
 There are a lot of reasons the constant talker drives us crazy, and, in time, most of us end up tuning out and will probably avoid that person in the future.
 Have you ever met someone you only wanted to listen to?
 Most of us probably have met incredibly compelling people to whom we could listen longer than most anyone else.
 We love what they have to say.
 But, most of us, by nature of that person’s compelling ideas and our own engagement, also want to ask them questions, want to respond with our own ideas and processing.
 Maybe we need something clarified, or just want to know more about something they skimmed over.
 There are definitely people out there we want to listen to, but rarely do we ONLY want to listen.
 Have you ever met someone who seemed never to talk at all?
 Whether it was an awkward first date, a silent co-worker, or a friend-of-a-friend who didn’t say much at dinner, most of us have had the experience of attempting to communicate only to get little-to-nothing back.
 And, often, it leaves us questioning the relationship: do they not like us? are they just unfriendly? did I do something wrong? what am I missing?
 Communication is at least two ways and most of us are left wanting when we feel what we are trying to give or share is not reciprocated.
 Effective communication is about a lot of things.
 Frequency.
 Dose.
 Engagement.
 Relevance.
 And, the nature of these changes over time.
 So, ultimately, communication also requires a Relationship.
 As they say: You have to know your audience. ![]() My one-year-old daughter talks constantly.
 Truly.
 Constantly.
 She has her own language.
 She goes on and on, high and low, back-of-the-throat to the top-of-the-lungs, making all kinds of odd and funny sounds.
 Her brows furrow (got that from Dad).
 Her eyes look around for some acknowledgment.
 She pauses.
 Smiles.
 My wife and I talk back, acknowledging, reinforcing, and doing all we can to encourage her expression.
 But, she quickly becomes frustrated (also from Dad).
 First the arms go up!
 Then they start waving around.
 The hands slam down.
 She arches her back, torques her body left and right.
 The “sweet” sounds of a baby start to be replaced by shrieking sounds of frustration.
 The pitch gets higher.
 The crying begins.
 Now, she’s just angry.
 We scramble to hand her food.
 Water.
 A bottle.
 A toy.
 We pick her up.
 Pass her around.
 Try playing peek-a-boo.
 Sometimes, one of these is the right response; sometimes not.
 We are scrambling, but failing to communicate; and it is wearing all of us out!
 I couldn’t help but think about how this dissonant dance of ineffective communication remains almost humorously consistent from toddler to Fortune 500 (although the resulting behaviors may be slightly different).
 We have all worked with individuals and in organizations that are frustrated, exasperated, and exhausted because of bad communication.
 We all know their versions of the give-and-take of the parent and child described above.
 We all know it isn’t pretty (for one, it lacks cuteness).
 For my daughter, learning to talk isn’t just about making sounds.
 Ultimately, she will have to learn words.
 She will have to learn to string them together to make phrases and, then structure sentences that others understand.
 She will learn context (a time and a place for certain words and topics).
 She will learn tone, (and then forget it as a teenager).
 She will develop her own voice and understand how it can support, or get in the way of, her communicating.
 She will explore a variety of mediums to deliver her thoughts and insights and ideas, and figure out which ones work best for her and for particular audiences.
 If it is this complicated for my daughter, then for organizations it is exponentially more so.
 Despite what most of us call communication, it cannot be as simple as clicking “send.”
 For organizations, it’s also about structure, context, tone, voice, medium, and audience.
 And, given the complexity of organizations and the unique relationships within them, these elements are also much more dynamic.
 Knowing your audience, for example, is deceptively complicated.
 Good communicators understand that they have many audiences who communicate in many different “languages” even within one organization, perhaps even one department or division.
 They know that these audiences, like the individuals who make them up, change over time.
 And, the right context or tone or voice or medium will vary for them at different times.
 Communication, therefore, is not a singular concept, and it is certainly not static.
 It is a skill that develops, evolves, and must be actively nurtured, invested in, and evaluated – whether for the individual or an organization.
 And, contrary to most of our practices, communication doesn’t start with us.
 It starts with our audience; and we have to learn their language.
 If you want your people to trust your communication:

 1. Make sure the information is accurate and timely.
 If the company newsletter simply summarizes what’s already being talked about in the cafeteria, around the water cooler, or on countless internal email chains, then it is certainly not building trust in the company or it’s ability to communicate with its people.
 In fact, it’s probably hurting trust.
 You’re too late and as a result probably already behind the information curve.
 Your people will go elsewhere if they really want to know what’s up.
 2. Make sure it is clear and relevant.
 If you send me the 500-word email that has 3 pdf attachments and bury what you want or expect me to do with the information somewhere in the middle, I’m either going to miss something important or realize you don’t know, or care, what is important to me because you sent me something seemingly useless.
 Either way, you are diminishing the value and impact of all of your future communications by sending confusing, overwhelming, and irrelevant ones today.
 3. Find the right frequency, dose, and delivery.
 Different people work in different ways.
 Different jobs require the use of different communication channels.
 Understanding the right amount of communication and the right medium is critical to demonstrating an understanding of the recipient and his role in the company.
 For instance, an email to an administrator gets served differently than an email to a front-line employee who is on his feet all day.
 So, 50 emails in a day may not be a big deal for the former and completely overwhelming and unworkable for the latter.
 If you want to communicate trust: 1.
 Listen, and prove you are listening.
 If your people don’t think you are listening, then it may not matter even if you are.
 Yes, first you have to listen, but you also have to demonstrate to your people that they have been heard.
 This does not always mean that you do their bidding, but you acknowledge their insights and explain, if necessary, why you chose to do something different.
 People are far more distrustful if they think they aren’t being listened to than if they realize there was just a difference of opinion.
 2. Credit ideas and insights intentionally and frequently.
 Anywhere possible, good leaders attribute their actions to the insights and guidance of others.
 Show and tell your people how they are influencing and leading the organization.
 A good leader knows it is more important to have his people securely behind him than his ego securely in front of him.
 3. Seek input on strategic, operational, perceptual, and tactical issues.
 People distrust when they only get to provide input on marginal or relatively unimportant things.
 They also don’t love it when they only get asked for input when some outside consultant is helping facilitate a big strategic plan or vision session.
-Finding ways for clear and consistent feedback channels on a range of topics will not only build trust but also ensure you have all of the insights you need to make good decisions.
-Writing business communications for a mobile audience is very different than writing for the web, much less a pdf newsletter or “fax blast!”
-Content can be harder to comprehend and consume.
-It’s typically viewed on the move, read on a tiny screen, and scrolled with the flick of a thumb.
+Finding ways for clear and consistent feedback channels on a range of topics will not only build trust but also ensure you have all of the insights you need to make good decisions. |

 Categories